pbivrell/Pol/README.md

 *Try `./main examples/first.pol` for a glimpse at most everything pol has to offer*

 ## Notes
-* Current running the executable above only produces parse trees.
+* Currently running the executable above only produces parse trees.
 * Error messages are a work in progress they are not guaranteed to be useful or correct.
 * You can add optional numeric arguments to see debug output for parser and lexer.
-The following example will produce debug output for the parser but none for the lexer.
+The following example will produce debug output for the parser and none for the lexer.
 `./main examples/first.pol 10 0`

 ## Dependencies